Wild carrots grow from the Mediterranean to Asia. Queen Anne's Lace is America's wild carrot relative.

 The first cultivated variety had branching purple roots and is believed to have been developed in Afghanistan.
 There is some evidence of a few red varieties around that time period.
 It migrated to the Mediterranean in the 14th century and then Northwards.

 The orange varieties were developed in the Netherlands by the Dutch in the 17th century.
 Many of today's better known orange heirloom varieties were developed by the French seed company Vilmorin-Andrieux starting in the 1850s, such as Nantes and the Chantenay varieties.

 Approx 500 seeds per pack.

 Looking for ways to use Carrots?
-Look in our Recipes and Cooking section of our Blog for delicious recipes and ideas!
+Visit our Recipes for delicious ideas!